mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     correct_guesses += torch.eq(guesses, labels.data.view_as(guesses)).sum()

 Here we check which guesses were correct.  [torch.eq](https://pytorch.org/docs/stable/torch.html#torch.eq) computes element-wise equality for two tensors (checks if the element at index 0 of tensor 1 is the same as the element at index 0 of tensor 2, then checks if the element at index 1 is same as the element at the other index 1, down the entire list).
 In this case the two tensors are the **guesses** tensor and **labels** tensor.
 The output is then a ByteTensor (basically a list of 0's or 1's) with a 1 at each location where the elements are the same.
 By taking the sum of all the 1's in the ByteTensor, we can get the amount of correct guesses the model made.
 The view_as function works by changing the dimensions of the tensor you are calling it from to be the same as the input tensor (in this case changing the dimensions of the labels tensor to be the same as the guesses tensor).
 Doing labels.data.view_as(guesses) means that we are taking the labels tensor (of Size([1000])), and viewing it as a tensor which is the same dimensions as guesses (Size([1000, 1]).
 Thus the labels tensor becomes size([1000, 1]) for the course of the operation.
-This makes the two tensors 'broadcastable' in Pytorch, which allows us to do operations on them.
+This makes the two tensors 'broadcastable' in PyTorch, which allows us to do operations on them.

     test_loss /= len(test_dataset)/test_batch_size
     test_losses.append(test_loss)